cpfaff/Open-Science-Paper/README.md

 ## See also

-The Open-Science-Paper is one of a series of documents that are in preparation.
+The Open-Science-Paper is the first stable document of a series of documents that are in preparation.
 You might also be interested in one of the following repositories.

 - [Open-Science-Thesis](https://github.com/cpfaff/Open-Science-Thesis)
 - [Open-Science-Poster](https://github.com/cpfaff/Open-Science-Poster)

 ## Self-promotion